Typical Finnish things you should try | Finnair Israel

 Pick berries and mushrooms

-Relax at sauna
+Relax in a sauna

 There are 5.6 million inhabitants in Finland and more than 3 million saunas.
 This means one sauna per household on average!
 You can find saunas in private apartments and on the shores of Finland’s countless lakes.
 Many companies have their own saunas, some saunas float on water and there is even a sauna gondola at the Ylläs Ski Resort in the Finnish Lapland!